rjsalvadorr/portfolio-v4a/content/blog/code/guitarragrams-process/index.md

   + FretboardMarker
   + PatternGroup

-If you're already familiar with web dev frameworks and the Node stack, the view from Vue is majestic.
+For someone already familiar with web dev frameworks and the Node stack, the view from Vue is majestic.

 For more info, check out the project repository at [github.com/rjsalvadorr/guitarragrams](https://github.com/rjsalvadorr/guitarragrams)